Kubernetes and Google Kubernetes Engine

 Kubernetes is an open source framework for managing container based workloads and services that supports declarative setup as well as automation.
 It also boasts a sizable and fast expanding cross-platform integration.
 Kubernetes services, support, and plugin tools can also be obtained from a variety of sources.

 GKE and Kubernetes are not the same thing.
-GKE enables fully managed Kubernetes, whereas operating Kubernetes without GKE demands human interaction, management, and monitoring to run containers and clusters.
+GKE enables fully managed Kubernetes, including Kubernetes monitoring.
+Whereas running Kubernetes without GKE requires human interaction, management, and monitoring to operate containers and clusters.

 Google Kubernetes Engine (GKE) is a centrally managed Kubernetes service that allows you to automatically execute Kubernetes workloads without having to maintain control planes, nodes, or other activities.